inducer/pycuda/doc/source/array.rst

     :class:`int` representing the address of the newly allocated memory.
     Observe that both :func:`pycuda.driver.mem_alloc` and
     :meth:`pycuda.tools.DeviceMemoryPool.alloc` are a model of this interface.

+    All arguments beyond *allocator* should be considered keyword-only.

     .. attribute :: gpudata